-Think of it as a teacher (you) that teaches its students (the neural network extraction model) confusing, contradicting or incomplete information.
+Think of it as a teacher (you) that teaches his students (the neural network extraction model) confusing, contradicting or incomplete information.
 The student will never get good results.
-This is true for any deep learning model: regardless of whether you are teaching a strong A.I. to play chess using reinforcement learning by rewarding bad moves, or using machine learning algorithms for document intelligence.
+This is true for any deep learning model: regardless of whether you are teaching a strong A.I. to play chess using reinforcement learning by rewarding bad moves or using machine learning algorithms for document intelligence.

 |Perform a first annotation review on 100 documents||Annotations have never been reviewed, or are known to contain mistakes||At 2 minute per document this would take about 3,5 hours||10%|

 |Perform a second annotation review on 100 documents||Annotations have been reviewed at least once, but could still contain a some mistakes here and there||At 1 minute per document this would take about 1h40||2%|